Increasing your IELTS Vocabulary is essential for a higher Band Score, but what exactly is “IELTS Vocabulary” and which list should we trust?

 What is the common mistake about using wordlists?
 (Pam)

-The Academic Word List was intended to aid reading, not writing.
+The Academic Word List was intended to help reading, not writing.
 It includes complete word family information for each word, but these different word forms have different levels of frequency, and trying to study them all may end up wasting time and effort.

-Many recent lists therefore do not include word family information, but instead show inflected forms, for example for ‘analyse’ we have only
+Many recent lists, therefore, do not include word family information, but instead show inflected forms, for example for ‘analyse’ we have only

 plus variant spellings (with ‘z’).